processone/eturnal/README.md

     sudo systemctl daemon-reload
     sudo systemctl --now enable eturnal

-On other Linux/x64 systems, the binary release tarball can be installed as [described][7] in the reference documentation.
+On SUSE Linux Enterprise and openSUSE systems, [distribution repositories][4] can be used instead.
+On other Linux/x64 systems, the binary release can be installed as [described][5] in the reference documentation.
+For Windows/x64, an installer is [available][6].
+On other platforms, eturnal is [built from source][7].

 ## Configuration